Gmina Stara Kamienica

-Gmina Stara Kamienica is a rural gmina (administrative district) in Jelenia Góra County, Lower Silesian Voivodeship, in south-western Poland.
+Gmina Stara Kamienica is a rural gmina (administrative district) in Karkonosze County, Lower Silesian Voivodeship, in south-western Poland.
 Its seat is the village of Stara Kamienica, which lies approximately 13 km west of Jelenia Góra, and 106 km west of the regional capital Wrocław.

 The gmina covers an area of 110.46 km2, and as of 2019 its total population is 5,266.

 Neighbouring gminas

 Gmina Stara Kamienica is bordered by the towns of Jelenia Góra, Piechowice and Szklarska Poręba, and the gminas of Jeżów Sudecki, Lubomierz and Mirsk.

 Villages

 The gmina contains the villages of Antoniów, Barcinek, Chromiec, Jaroszyce, Kopaniec, Kopanina, Kromnów, Mała Kamienica, Międzylesie, Nowa Kamienica, Rybnica, Sosnka, Stara Kamienica and Wojcieszyce.